 Potassium

-Potassium is important for keeping fluids balanced in the body, lowering blood pressure, and addressing water retention — which in turn, lowers the internal stress response.
+Potassium is important for keeping fluids balanced in the body, lowering blood pressure, and addressing water retention — which in turn can help regulate the internal stress response.

 How do you know if you need more or less potassium?